NLnetLabs/krill-manual/source/testbed.rst

 ^^^^^^^^^^^^^^^^^^

-This is as easy as installing the `certbot` and running its interactive script to setup integration with ngingx:
+This is as easy as installing the `certbot` and running its interactive script to setup integration with NGINX:

 .. code-block:: bash